 Asian American Connection Initiative - Our New Initiative

 As the pandemic wore on and unemployment continued to rise, we saw a dire need for helping people get back to work.
 Cultural Society again rose to the occasion and added a new initiative called Asian American Connection.
-Although we’re focusing on Asian-Americans first, membership is open to all Americans and all people who want to be part of it.
+Although we’re focusing on Asian Americans first, membership is open to all Americans and all people who want to be part of it.
 Our goal is all-encompassing and we aim to include all Americans who have been affected by the pandemic.
-Please read about the update on this initiative here.
 We’re focusing on Asian Americans first because that’s where our expertise lies.
-Through the connection aspect of this initiative with Asian-Americans and Americans at-large, we can bring out the best from both sides.
-When we put ourselves in the position of helping others and become selfless, that’s when we will see the better version of ourselves.
-Please consider becoming a member of the Asian American Connection (AAC).
-We have both Contributor and non-contributor memberships available.
+Through the connection aspect of this initiative with Asian Americans and Americans at-large, we can bring out the best from both sides.
+When we put ourselves in the position of helping others and becoming selfless, that’s when we see the better version of ourselves.